Pritishchugh22/RouteScheduler/README.md

 2. Run `cd sms` - to move into the directory
 3. Install virtualenv using command - `pip install virtualenv`
 3. Now activate the virtual environment using command - `py -m venv env`
-4. Now activate the virtual env using command - `.\env\Scripts\activate` .
+4. Now activate the virtual env using command - `source env/bin/activate` .
 This will activate the virtual environment.
-For linux and Mac try - `source env/bin/activate`
 5. Install flask - `python -m pip install flask`.
 6. Install all requirements by - `pip install -r requirements.txt`.
 7. Now to migrate the models run - `python manage.py migrate`.